Fantomas42/django-blog-zinnia/docs/configuration.rst

   XMLRPC_METHODS = ZINNIA_XMLRPC_METHODS

-:data:`ZINNIA_XMLRPC_METHODS` is a simple list of tuples containing all the webservices embedded in Zinnia.
+:data:`ZINNIA_XMLRPC_METHODS` is a simple list of tuples containing all the Webservices embedded in Zinnia.

 If you only want to use the Pingback service import :data:`ZINNIA_XMLRPC_PINGBACK`, or if you want you just want to enable the